benwilber/lua-valid/README.md

     * `array`: Set to `true` if the table should be validated as an array.
     * `map`: Set to `true` if the table should be validated as a map.
     * `empty`: Set to `true` to allow empty tables.
     * `required`: An optional list of required keys for maps.
+The special string `"all"` can be given to indicate that all keys are required without explicitly providing each of them.
     * `func`: A custom validation function to call after the table check.
     * `table`: A nested table definition for validating nested tables.